MRich64/MRich64/README.md

 - 👋 Hi, I’m @MRich64.
 I live in Gouda (the Netherlands)
 - 👀 I’m interested in coding in general
-- 🌱 I’m currently learning Python and Linux
+- 🌱 I've done coding in VB6 and vb.net for over 10 years.
+Currently learning Python and Linux
 - 💞️ I’m looking to collaborate on Arduino and Raspberry projects when my skills are on the right level (still a lot to learn...)
 - 📫 mrich_gouda@hotmail.com